 Albany Park’s People Spot has been designed, planned, and engineered for permit by teenagers in Territory’s design team programs.
 Our urban design team started with concept development in summer 2016.
 Our Fall 2016 and Winter 2017 teams handled community engagement, schematic design and design development.
 Our Summer 2017 design-build interns did construction drawings for permit.
 The people spot is constructed out of simple materials: wood decking, paint, stain, chain link fence posts and fence hardware.
 The design is modular so that it can be easily assembled, moved and reconfigured by young people, and fit to different sites in our neighborhood.

 In September 2017 over fifteen volunteers helped us cut, drill, stain and paint all the people spot modules.
-In December 2018 we assembled the whole people spot indoors for the first time, using a timer to help us create a quality assurance plan for our debut installation.
-In 2018 we will host a grand community work day to install the People Spot on site in Albany Park.
-Everyone is invited to help us assemble the seating area pictured below, which will occupy two on-street diagonal parking spaces.
-Once installed, the people spot will be available for social activities and events from May to November 2018.
+In December we assembled the whole people spot indoors for the first time, using a timer to help us create a quality assurance plan for our debut installation.

 Funding for the project came from the 33rd Ward through the City of Chicago Year of Public Art 50×50 Neighborhood Arts Program.
-Our people spot is permitted through the City of Chicago Department of Transportation’s Make Way For People Program, with essential support for project installation and management from the North River Commission in Albany Park.
-Our architecture and engineering partners include CannonDesign Open Hand Studio, Canopy a + d, and Goodfriend Magruder Structure LLC.
-Community programming is supported by a Collaborative Action Grant from Enterprise Community Partners.
+Our people spot is permitted through the City of Chicago Department of Transportation’s Make Way For People Program, with support from the North River Commission in Albany Park.
+Our architecture and engineering partners include CannonDesign, Open Hand Studio, Canopy a + d, and Goodfriend Magruder Structure LLC.
+Our youth-led fabrication of the people spot modules was supported by a Collaborative Action Grant from Enterprise Community Partners.